We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 At the event:

-- if you serve alcohol, make sure it's served legally and responsibly
+- if you serve alcohol, make sure you're serving it legally and responsibly

 - ensure enough food and non-alcoholic drinks are available

-- make arrangements for staff to get home safely afterwards.
+- make plans for staff to get home safely afterwards.
 For example, organising a bus, pre-ordering taxis or arranging designated drivers.

 Working with remote team members